 I was thinking 🤔 about the number of times that I must have driven North to Whangarei in my lifetime and realised that it would be quite a large number.
-Never however, when visiting or when I lived there in the early 1980’s, have I driven any other way than over the Brynderwyn hills.
-This time as we returned towards SH1 from Tinopai we noticed the detour signage that shows the way around the hills when the road is closed as it has been for recent roadworks.
+Never, however, when visiting or when I lived there in the early 1980’s, have I driven any other way than over the Brynderwyn hills.
+This time as we returned towards SH1 from Tinopai, we noticed the detour signage that shows the way around the hills when the road is closed as it has been for recent roadworks.

 Part of the plan for heading this way was a catch up with some friends the following day so we thought we would spend the night at the NZMCA Park at Manganese Point.
-We have stayed here previously including our ill fated stay in 2017 when after our 2nd and 3rd nights in the motorhome we got stuck on the driveway before it was sealed.
+We had stayed here previously including our ill-fated stay in 2017 when after our 2nd and 3rd nights in the motorhome we got stuck on the driveway before it was sealed.
 We actually met the couple whose motorhome almost came to grief on this driveway when we stayed at AJ’s (#1697) although I never written about this till now.
 In what would have been an incredibly scary event for them their motorhome almost went backwards over the cliff after losing traction in the loose gravel.
 They only avoided this when their motorhome came to rest against a tree preventing any further sliding backwards.
 This event I am told is what led to the driveway being sealed.

 We arrived to find the Park much fuller than we had previously seen it but with a prime spot left available for our motorhome.
-It was also interesting to see that there are now very clear markings as to where to park your motorhome to prevent idiots from parking parallel to the boundary stopping anyone else from sharing the view.
+It was also interesting to see that there are now obvious markings as to where to park your motorhome to prevent idiots from parking parallel to the boundary stopping anyone else from sharing the view.

-As is now the custom once we are settled it was time to take Mr Blobby out and show him the views from the top of the small knoll next to our motorhome.
+As is now the custom once we are settled, it was time to take Mr Blobby out and show him the views from the top of the small knoll next to our motorhome.
 I am not sure that he was that impressed very quickly wandering back down the knoll and back into the motorhome.
-He might not have liked it but I think this is one of the best views if not the best view of any of the NZMCA Parks especially when the sun is shining.
+He might not have liked it, but I think this is one of the best views if not the best view of any of the NZMCA Parks, especially when the sun is shining.

-We went for a bit of a wander along the shoreline noticing that the next door neighbour to the park had recently put in quite an impressive boat ramp from his house all the way down to the water, taking out some of the rocks along the shore (We did wonder if the appropriate resource consents had been issued).
-Quite a feat of engineering and given the steepness of the driveway not one I would like to haul my boat up.
+We went for a bit of a wander along the shoreline, noticing that the next-door neighbour, to the park, had recently put in quite an impressive boat ramp.
+From his house all the way down to the water.
+Taking out some of the rocks along the shore (We did wonder if the appropriate resource consents had been issued).
+Quite a feat of engineering and given the steepness of the driveway, not one I would like to haul my boat up.

 Sarah was keen to jump on the bikes cycle back down the road to have a closer look at the area.
-I was a little reluctant at first but she convinced me and away we went.
+I was a little reluctant at first, but she convinced me, and away we went.
 It was actually major fun up and down the hills hitting speeds in excess of 50kph with little traffic to worry about and then once I had run out of momentum going up the other side using the E part of the bike to get some assistance.

-With the hot water system not working in the motorhome (see previous blog) that night we resorted to the old fashioned way of getting clean by boiling water in the kettle and then using a bucket, cup and flannel to have the sort of shower/bath we used to have when freedom camping in the old pup tent.
-We might have moved on from the old tent but some skills are never lost.
+With the hot water system not working in the motorhome (see previous blog).
+That night we resorted to the old fashioned way of getting clean.
+Boiling water in the kettle and then using a bucket.
+Cup and flannel to have the sort of shower/bath we used to have when freedom camping in the old pup tent.
+We might have moved on from the old tent, but some skills are never lost.

 I have featured this Park previously in my ratings but if you want to see the rating for here just click on the above.